-MAWA receives no government funding and so relies on the support of its members and revenue it generates from professional learning and the sale of publications.
+MAWA receives no government funding and so relies on the support of its members and revenue it generates from professional learning, student activities and the sale of publications.
 We extend a warm welcome to any individuals, families or schools who might be considering the benefits of taking out a MAWA membership (which include discounts on professional learning, competition entry and some of our publications).

-The Association is run by a committee of volunteers, as well as paid staff comprising an executive officer, corporate manager, a part-time accounts officer and an office associate.
-The MAWA committee consists of a dedicated group of educators from all sections of the education community.
-Several sub-committees are then responsible for directing MAWA’s operations including Membership, Publications, Student Activities and Conferences.
-If you are interested in joining the MAWA Committee, or assisting with one of MAWA’s events, please contact our friendly office staff.
+The Association is governed by a Board of unpaid directors, as well as paid staff comprising an executive officer, corporate manager, and a small office team.
+The MAWA Board consists of a dedicated group of poeple from a variety of education and industry backgrounds.
+If you are interested in joining the MAWA Board, or assisting with one of MAWA’s many events, please contact our friendly office staff.

-MAWA supports teachers, students and schools by conducting a wide range of student and teacher activities; and by providing access to an extensive professional library of printed/online materials and journals on mathematics teaching, learning and assessment.
-MAWA contracts a variety of experienced educators to facilitate professional learning opportunities for teachers, including on-site professional learning, mentoring, Maths Meets, and an annual conference that attracts 1000 delegates.
-For families, MAWA runs an annual Mathematics Expo, school holiday workshops and mathematics pathway information evenings.
-We also facilitate an extensive range of student activities, including: Have Sum Fun (Face to Face and Online), the Australian Mathematics Competition (AMC), the National Mathematics Summer School, the Maths Talent Quest and the WA Mathematics Problem Solving Program.
+MAWA supports teachers, families, students and schools by conducting a wide range of student, family and teacher activities; and by providing access to an extensive professional library of printed/online materials and journals on mathematics teaching, learning and assessment.
+MAWA contracts a variety of experienced educators to facilitate professional learning opportunities for teachers, including on-site professional learning, mentoring, regional Maths Meets, and an annual conference that attracts 1000 delegates.
+For families, MAWA offers an annual Mathematics Expo, school holiday workshops and online upper-school course information.
+We also facilitate an extensive range of student activities, including: Have Sum Fun (Face to Face, Online and Live), the Australian Mathematics Competition (AMC), the WA Maths Summer School, the National Mathematics Summer School, the Maths Talent Quest and the WA Mathematics Problem Solving Program.

-The MAWA team has some exciting plans for 2020 and beyond.
-We are currently exploring ways in which we can expand our offerings to teachers, parents and students across WA.
+The MAWA team has some exciting plans for the future.
+We are always exploring new ways we can expand our offerings to teachers, parents and students across WA.
 If you would like to know more, please do not hesitate to contact our friendly office staff and/or sign up for Sigma, MAWA’s quarterly online newsletter.

 Dr John West